sneakysneak/docs/pages/installing-templates-api/overview-new-account.md

 ---
-title: Creating a new Account using the Cyclr API
+title: Creating an Account using the Cyclr API
 sidebar: cyclr_sidebar
 permalink: overview-new-account
 tags: